It’s tough to know what your customers are thinking and feeling.

 Sometimes, low-tech solutions are better for collecting customer feedback.

 Calling your customers, emailing them, and organizing meetings with them are all great ways of getting feedback in person.
+For this, you can use Whatsapp Business API to communicate and get feedback on the WhatsApp platform effectively.

 In fact, if you’re able to video chat or meet in person, you’ll get more value from the conversation, including verbal and non-verbal cues that you wouldn’t get from a survey.